Girl Scouts love to travel—from the field trips they take as

 got questions, we’ve got answers.
 Check out some of our Frequently

 Asked Travel Questions.
-You can also use these checklists (domestic, international) to
+You can also use these checklists (domestic) to

 help you prep for travel near and far.